SkywardSyntax/Snake/README.md

 - **Basic Snake Game**: Control the snake to collect food and grow in length.
 - **WebGL Rendering**: Utilizes WebGL for rendering the game grid and snake.
 - **GPU Computations**: Offloads snake movement and collision detection to the GPU using WebGL shaders.
+- **Hardcore Mode**: A new game mode where the snake moves faster and the game ends if the snake hits the walls.

 ### Installation